shineangelic/Minigrowl-spring/README.md

 # Websockets

 Two topic websocket are made available in order to asyncronously update front-end views. a message is sent upon changes detection, containing only data relevant to the change event.
+At front-end level, `actuatorId` and `sensorId` will be used to map actuators and sensors, respectively, so that unrelevant updates are ignored.

 ```
    /topic/actuators/